Fun Weekend Idea: a DIY Hot Chocolate Bar

 We like to think of a hot chocolate bar as the winter equivalent of a summer sundae bar.
 Kids and adults go crazy for them, and toppings like whipped cream, marshmallows and chocolate sprinkles make an ordinary hot drink a little more indulgent and special.

 How you go about making your hot chocolate is up to you.
-You can use a store-bought mix or make your cocoa from scratch, and keep it warm in a pot on the stove or an insulated carafe if you’re hosting a small group.
-For a crowd of six or more, I like to use a Crock Pot for keeping the beverage warm.
+You can use a store-bought mix or make your cocoa from scratch, and keep it warm in a pot on the stove or an insulated carafe.
+For families of six or more, we like to use a slow cooker for keeping the beverage warm.

-Next, you simply set up a topping bar, complete with syrups and sauces and bottles of liqueur, if you happen to be serving adults.
+Next, you simply set up a topping bar, complete with syrups and sauces.
 Some topping suggestions you might want to consider include:

 - Chocolate sprinkles

 - Toffee pieces

 - Shaved chocolate

 - Espresso powder (stir a teaspoon into the hot chocolate to make a mocha-based beverage)